Kale and Pumpkin Quiche

 9. Wrap tightly with the cling wrap, and refrigerate at least 30 minutes, up to 1 hour.
 Meanwhile, remove the baked pumpkin flesh from its skin and set it aside to cool off.

-10. Remove from chilled dough fridge and rest a while before rolling out.
+10. Remove from the chilled dough fridge and rest for a while before rolling out.
 As soon as it is pliable, we can roll it out.
-Using a 12 inch dish is recommended – A tart pan/loose-based pie dish OR use two smaller pie pans.
+Using a 12-inch dish is recommended - A tart pan/loose-based pie dish, OR use two smaller pie pans.

 14. Bake at 392°F/200ºC on the lower rack of the oven for 20 minutes.
 Meanwhile, proceed to make the filling.